armaber/articles/HDUF/brief.md

 Disassemble Memory File
 ===

-*Memory.DMP used in post-mortem debugging can be processed without "Debugging Tools for Windows", particularly to obtain a call tree for a given function.*
+*Memory.DMP can be used to determine call graphs, outside the scope of analysis tools like kd.exe.
+ With a full disassembly, the context around a particular symbol is explored at convenience.*

 ~~~
 uf nt!HalGetBusDataByOffset